-Impacted Sustainable Development Goals Goal Target Outcomes Achieved affordab sustaina access to ole, reliable, ble and energy for Target 7.1: Universal access to modern energy Target 7.2: Increase global percentage of renewable energy Target 7.A: Promote access, technology and investments in clean energy Adherence to Sustainable Design Guidelines guidelines in terms of implementation of identified initiatives which include 1.1 Demand Reduction through Climate Responsive Design & Passive measures 1.2 Use of energy efficient and star rated equipments 1.3 Integration of Renewable Energy Scope 3 emissions have increased compared to FY 2021-22 owing to non-alignment of existing portfolio under development with our Net Zero strategy (as all our new developments are to be Net Zero by 2030) gent action at climate and its Target 13.3: Build knowledge and capacity to meet climate change Target 13.B: Promote mechanisms to raise capacity for planning and management 2.
-Adherence to Sustainable office Guidelines guidelines in terms of implementation of identified initiatives which include 1.1 Demand Reduction through Climate Responsive Design & Passive measures 1.2 Use of energy efficient and star rated equipments 1.3 Integration of Renewable energy onsite which offsets 100% of common area energy use across new projects Site teams deploy energy efficiency and behavioural measures during construction phase such as replacement of existing lighting with efficient ones, use of rooftop solar energy, and other behavioural measures.
-Scope 1 & 2 emissions have increased compared to FY 2022-23 target from base year owing to non-alignment of ongoing development with our Net Zero strategy (as all our new developments are to be Net Zero by 2030), but working on energy reduction and efficiency measures deployment every year. >80° ener % of common area lighting is powered using renewable gy and sust wailability ainable man- t of water tation for all Target 6.3: Improve water quality, wastewater treatment, and safe reuse Target 6.4: Increase water use efficiency and ensure freshwater supplies Target 6.A: Expand water and sanitation support to developing countries Water Use intensity has increased by 71% from FY 2021-22 . er Consumption less than 50% than baseline in GRIHA Ensure sustaina consumply and procepatterns Take urgaction to climate and its in otion duction s gent o combat change Target 12.2: Sustainable management and use of natural resources Target 12.4: Responsible management of chemicals and waste Target 12.5: Substantially reduce waste generation Target 12.7: Promote sustainable public procurement practices Target 13.3: Build knowledge and capacity to meet climate change Target 13.B: Promote mechanisms to raise capacity for planning and management 3.
-4. 5.
-Waste Segergation and tracking in place during construction and occupancy stage Resource Recovery Centre (Secondary Segregation facility) provided in the product 100% organic waste composting onsite >90% recyclables tretaed by authroized vendors - diverted away from landfill 100% Composting of food waste onsite across 2 projects and food waste sent to animal farms at 2 other projects during construction phase ensuring circularity.
+Impacted Sust ainable Development Goals Goal Target Outcomes Achieved Ensure access to affordable, reliable, sustainable and modern energy for all Target 7.1: Universal access to modern energy Target 7.2: Increase global percentage of renewable energy Target 7.A: Promote access, technology and investments in clean energy Adherence to Sustainable Design Guidelines guidelines in terms of implementation of identified initiatives which include 1.1 Demand Reduction through Climate Responsive Design & Passive measures 1.2 Use of energy efficient and star rated equipments 1.3 Integration of Renewable Energy Scope 3 emissions have increased compared to FY 2021-22 owing to non-alignment of existing portfolio under development with our Net Zero strategy (as all our new developments are to be Net Zero by 2030) Take urgent action to combat climate change and its impacts Target 13.3: Build knowledge and capacity to meet climate change Target 13.B: Promote mechanisms to raise capacity for planning and management Adherence to Sustainable office Guidelines guidelines in terms of implementation of identified initiatives which include 1.1 Demand Reduction through Climate Responsive Design & Passive measures Use of energy efficient and star rated equipments Integration of Renewable energy onsite which offsets 100% of common area energy use across new projects Site teams deploy energy efficiency and behavioural measures during construction phase such as replacement of existing lighting with efficient ones, use of rooftop solar energy, and other behavioural measures.
+Scope 1 & 2 emissions have increased compared to FY 2022-23 target from base year owing to non-alignment of ongoing development with our Net Zero strategy (as all our new developments are to be Net Zero by 2030), but working on energy reduction and efficiency measures deployment every year. >80% of common area lighting is powered using renewable energy Ensure availability and sustainable man- agement of water and sanitation for all Target 6.3: Improve water quality, wastewater treatment, and safe reuse Target 6.4: Increase water use efficiency and ensure freshwater supplies Target 6.A: Expand water and sanitation support to developing countries Water Use intensity has increased by 71% from FY 2021-22 Water Consumption less than 50% than baseline in GRIHA Ensure sustainable consumption and production patterns Take urgent action to combat climate change and its impacts Target 12.2: Sustainable management and use of natural resources Target 12.4: Responsible management of chemicals and waste Target 12.5: Substantially reduce waste generation Target 12.7: Promote sustainable public procurement practices Target 13.3: Build knowledge and capacity to meet climate change Target 13.B: Promote mechanisms to raise capacity for planning and management Waste Segergation and tracking in place during construction and occupancy stage Resource Recovery Centre (Secondary Segregation facility) provided in the product 100% organic waste composting onsite >90% recyclables tretaed by authroized vendors - diverted away from landfill 100% Composting of food waste onsite across 2 projects and food waste sent to animal farms at 2 other projects during construction phase ensuring circularity.

-Sustainability Roadmap - FY 2023 Progress for IC&IC business
+Sustainability Roadmap - FY 2023 Progress for IC&IC Segment